 For instance, you would buy a shirt with vivid colours for someone with a big personality.
 A calmer person may prefer the opposite.
 Similarly, forming a brand personality will be your guiding compass in designing for visual branding.

 To be proactive, a good tip is to keep Pinterest open on a separate tab at the time of this meeting.
 You may then ask questions like, “If your brand were a person, how would you describe their personality?”
 While you record these answers, you can pull up random images that you feel should go on a mood board.
-This mood board is not necessarily to show your employees.
+This mood board is not necessarily to show your employers.
 Rather, you can print it out as a collage and pin it around your desk.
 This can help a great deal with brainstorming, rough sketches and concept art.

 Logo Creation

 A logo is the most important design piece in a brand design project.
 Every other design element or feature revolves around the logo.
-This is why it is very important for the logo to be a close representation of the brand’s personality.
+This is why it is important that the logo should be a close representation of the brand’s personality.
 Before working on Adobe Illustrator for your logo, it can be helpful to produce a few rough sketches in a notebook.
 Getting your client’s input on the sketches and working from there can save a lot of screen time and edits.
 Being able to make an effective logo is one of the most important branding design job requirements.

 Alternative Logos and Emblems